emilioxavier/sageparenting/README.md

 #> ********************************************************
 #> Note: This package is a cathartics exercise.
 #>   Remember, just because our parents said hurtful things
-#>   things to us doesn't mean we have to continue the cycle.
+#>   to us doesn't mean we have to continue the cycle.
 #>
 #>   Verbal abuse is a serious problem.
 If you feel your parent/
 #>   gardian is being abusive towards you beyond just having a